Supplement: ODE Plugin Explanation¶

 } else {

-// This is the process when there is a scale change.
+// Processing when there is a scale change.

 Affine3 S = extractor->currentTransformWithoutScaling().inverse() *